MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-policy.md

 ---
-Description: An abstract class defining the common properties of the policy managed elements derived from CIM\_Policy. ms.assetid: a87d754a-5e32-4f36-aabb-83ffcd113a9d
+description: An abstract class defining the common properties of the policy managed elements derived from CIM\_Policy. ms.assetid: a87d754a-5e32-4f36-aabb-83ffcd113a9d
 title: CIM\_Policy class